Xingwei726/data-structures/week2/README.md

  **1. Observation of the txt file:**

-1. In the m09.txt file, since address information weren't wrapped inside a complete tag, it's a bit tricky to extract exact information.
+- In the m09.txt file, since address information weren't wrapped inside a complete tag, it will be a bit tricky to extract exact information.
-2. There are some extra information which are nested inside <div class="detailsBox">  and <span>.
+- There are some extra information which are nested inside `<div class="detailsBox">`  and `<span>`.

  **2. Working Steps:**